 A. Information exchange (article 12, paragraphs 1 and 2, of the Protocol and article 28 of the Organized Crime Convention)

-(Has your country adopted measure(s) to promote the information exchange with other States to implement the provisions set forth in article 12 of the Protocol?
+(USA – delete/ Canada, Ecuador, Peru, Algeria- retain)Has your country adopted measure(s) to (Canada)exchange information with other States to implement the provisions set forth in article 12 of the Protocol?

 Yes Yes, in part No

-(a) If the answer is no, please explain.
+(a) (Canada – delete/ Algeria - retain)If the answer is no, please explain.

 (b) If the answer is yes or yes, in part, please list and describe the most relevant and successful measures and good practices adopted by your country to support the information exchange with regard to the illicit manufacturing of and trafficking in firearms, their parts and components and ammunition.